rsbrennan/urchin_af/README.md

 This repository holds scripts for the analysis of a purple sea urchin, Strongylocentrotus purpuratus, selection experiment.

-Original experiment was completed on ?? where 25 adult urchins were spawned and resulting embryos were exposed to low pH or control conditions.
-Pools of larvae sequenced to > 50x coverage to identify adaptive changes in allele frequency in response to low pH selection.
+Original experiment was completed on ?? where 25 adult urchins were spawned and resulting embryos were exposed to moderately low (pH 8.0) or extremely low (pH 7.5) pH conditions.
+Pools of larvae sequenced to > 50x coverage to identify adaptive changes in allele frequency in response to different degrees of low pH selection.

 ## data availability

-Sequence data: link coming soon.
+Sequence data: raw reads are available at NCBI SRA: BioProject ID: PRJNA479817

 GO annotations were retrived from ensembl on 2/18/18 and exported though biomart.
 This correponds to assembly Spur_3.1. http://metazoa.ensembl.org/Strongylocentrotus_purpuratus/Info/Index